wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Mobile/Android/Android-OpenSource-List.md

 # Tool

-- [scrcpy](https://github.com/Genymobile/scrcpy): This application provides display and control of Android devices connected on USB.
+- [scrcpy #Project#](https://github.com/Genymobile/scrcpy): This application provides display and control of Android devices connected on USB.
 It does not require any root access.
 It works on GNU/Linux, Windows and Mac OS.

 # Widgets